Wharfedale

 Running from north to south, Wharfedale is one of the Yorkshire Dales' longest and most beautiful valleys.

-Rising on the high moors of Langstrothdale Chase, the infant River Wharfe passes down the remote valley of Langstrothdale and through the hamlets of Yockenthwaite and Hubberholme to the village of Buckden at the head of what is then known as "Wharfedale".
+Rising on the high moors of Langstrothdale Chase, the infant River Wharfe passes down the remote valley of Langstrothdale and through the hamlets of Yockenthwaite and Hubberholme to the village of Buckden at the head of what from then on is then known as "Wharfedale".

-From here the River Wharfe travels on southwards, through the villages of Starbotton, Kettlewell and Kilnsey (famous for Kilnsey Crag, a dramatically overhanging limestone cliff - popular with climbers and tourist alike) - just north of which it is met by the tributary valley of Littondale and the River Skirfare.
+From here the River Wharfe travels on southwards, through the villages of Starbotton, Kettlewell, Conistone and Kilnsey (famous for Kilnsey Crag, a dramatically overhanging limestone cliff - popular with climbers and tourists alike) - just north of which it is met by the tributary valley of Littondale and the River Skirfare.

-As a matter of convention, Wharfedale is often divided into what is arbitrarily known as "Upper Wharfedale" and "Lower Wharfedale" - lying upstream and downstream of the villages of Grassington and Threshfield, respectively..
+As a matter of convention, Wharfedale is often divided into what is arbitrarily known as "Upper Wharfedale" and "Lower Wharfedale" - lying respectively upstream and downstream of the villages of Grassington and Threshfield.

 Other Wharfedale related websites: